-If your feet are a little on the wide side then it can be difficult finding snowboard snowboard boots which are a good fit.
+If your feet are a little on the wide side then it can be difficult finding snowboard boots which are a good fit.
 Boots which are too narrow for your feet can pinch on the side of your feet at the widest part and will become quite painful after a few runs.
-Luckily there are plenty of options out there for wide fitting snowboard boots.
+Luckily there are plenty of options out there when choosing a boot to fit your wide feet.

 How to know if you need wide snowboard boots?